Lightmatter/django-hydra/{{cookiecutter.repo_name}}/README.md

   a) To get the auth token, in the sentry webapp dashboard, go to User Menu > API Keys
   b) Note that the .env file isn't read by terraform - so set this variable in your .bashrc or through export
 3) Ensure you're logged in to Heroku through the Heroku cli
-4) Finally Remote Heroku servers and AWS infrastructure can be created by going to the terraform/environments folder and running `terraform init` followed by `terraform apply`
+4) Finally, Remote Heroku servers and AWS infrastructure can be created by going to the terraform/environments folder and running `terraform init` followed by `terraform apply`

 ## Multiple domain setup process